Trailer not available

 Reviews

 The show also suffers from a highly repetitive "body of the week" formula.
 Each episode typically follows a rigid path: a decomposed or mangled corpse is discovered, a specific bone fragment provides a "miracle" clue, and a predictable interrogation leads to a confession in the final minutes.
 This focus on skeletal remains often feels like a shallow substitute for a compelling plot.
-The technical jargon and gross-out effects of the forensic lab eventually lose their novelty, leaving behind a series of "stupid" or silly episodes that lack real tension.
+The technical jargon and gross-out effects of the forensic lab eventually lose their novelty, occasionally leading to "silly" episodes that lack real tension.

 The show also suffers from a highly repetitive "body of the week" formula.
 Each episode typically follows a rigid path: a decomposed or mangled corpse is discovered, a specific bone fragment provides a "miracle" clue, and a predictable interrogation leads to a confession in the final minutes.
 This focus on skeletal remains often feels like a shallow substitute for a compelling plot.
-The technical jargon and gross-out effects of the forensic lab eventually lose their novelty, leaving behind a series of "stupid" or silly episodes that lack real tension.
+The technical jargon and gross-out effects of the forensic lab eventually lose their novelty, occasionally leading to "silly" episodes that lack real tension.